Frequently Asked Questions

 No. The program has no course credit granting (and tuition charging) relationship with any university.
 That is part of why we are able to offer it as a reduced cost, by not paying university fees.
 Basically, you receive expert lectures from academics, without having to pay university tuition!

 Do I have to be in the United States to participate?

 No. We have had participants from many different countries.
-If you do not wish to start in North America, you can meet us at the beginning date in Istanbul.
+If you do not wish to start in North America, you can meet us at the beginning date in Marrakesh.

 Is there an age requirement?

 We have had participants as young as three years old (traveling with their parents!), and friends in their late 70’s come on the program.
 Children have to be accommodated by their parents/guardians.
 There is a fair amount of walking involved through small alleys and crowded streets in the "medinas" or old cities of Fez and Marrakesh.
 Participants have to be fit enough to handle that amount of walking.